 SANBAG serves as the lead agency for construction of this section of the freeway widening project, which began September 2009 and will last approximately four years.
 The work includes the widening of underpasses at Rialto Avenue, 2nd Street and 3rd Street, with complete reconstruction of bridges at 9th Street, Baseline Avenue and 16th Street.

 Improvements in the project area also include direct on- and off-ramps at 5th Street and Baseline Street.
 The new ramps eliminate the fast-lane entrances and exits that for more than 50 years only led to the east side of the city.
 The new configurations provide balanced access to the west and east sides of the city.

 Other work includes aesthetic wallscapes, sound walls in residential areas, new drainage systems and local street improvements.
 The freeway will be widened from three to five lanes in each direction and includes a new carpool lane.

 Caltrans serves as the lead agency for construction of this section of the freeway widening project.
-Work began in January 2010 and is expected to be completed in fall 2012.
-A general use and carpool lane will be added in each direction between Massachusetts Avenue and 27th Street.
-This involves the reconstruction of bridges at Massachusetts Avenue, Highland Avenue, and Mt.
+Work began in January 2010 and was completed in fall 2012.
+A general use and carpool lane was added in each direction between Massachusetts Avenue and 27th Street.
+This involved the reconstruction of bridges at Massachusetts Avenue, Highland Avenue, and Mt.
 Vernon Avenue/27th Street.
-Sound walls and drainage improvements will also be made in the project area.
+Sound walls and drainage improvements were also made in the project area.

-The I-215/SR-210 connector ramps are a key feature in this phase.
+The I-215/SR-210 connector ramps were a key feature in this phase.
 The northbound I-215 to westbound SR-210 connector opened in December 2011 and the eastbound SR-210 to southbound I-215 connector opened in July 2012.
-Other improvements include a southbound auxiliary lane and a northbound general use lane that will be added from University Parkway to the I-215/SR-210 interchange.
+Other improvements included a southbound auxiliary lane and a northbound general use lane that was added from University Parkway to the I-215/SR-210 interchange.